allanfreitas/The-Minty-Developer/README.md

 ## What's included?

-This script includes software sources from [Webupd8.org][webupd8], essential development tools and libraries such as Git, Sublime Text 2, ReText Markdown Editor, all the Vim you can get, Gedit extensions, **LAMP STACK**, RVM, latest Ruby, NVM and Node.js, Python, Oracel JAVA, Vagrant, necessary fonts and a graphic design suit and a custom .bashrc file with sensible aliases for common terminal commands.
+This script includes software sources from [Webupd8.org][webupd8], essential development tools and libraries such as Git, Sublime Text 2, ReText Markdown Editor, all the Vim you can get, Gedit extensions, **LAMP STACK**, RVM, latest Ruby, NVM and Node.js, Python, ORACLE JAVA, Vagrant, necessary fonts and a graphic design suit and a custom .bashrc file with sensible aliases for common terminal commands.

 The script sets user permissions so that the user wont need to type his password each time he runs sudo.
 It installs these packages, creates project folders for github projects and a sites folder in your home folder, sets the necessary permissions for the sites folder for you to use as an Apache2 userdir folder for easy creation of mutiple web development projects.